-Note: Coordinating office is Academic Affairs
+Note: Coordinating office is the Center for Global Engagement.

 Students can apply to participate in a number of off-campus study (OCS) opportunities and earn academic credit.
-To participate, students must complete an application process, pay a non-refundable application fee and be approved for OCS.
-OCS programs outside of MVNU will require a separate application and approval process.
-More information is available on the portal: http://my.mvnu.edu.
+To participate, students must complete an application process, pay a non-refundable application fee and be approved for

+OCS.
+OCS programs outside of MVNU require a separate application and approval process.
+More information is available on the web at portal.mvnu.edu in the Off-Campus Student section under Student Resources.

-The deadline for applying for OCS is April 1 for the following Fall semester and October 1 for the following Spring semester.
+The deadline for applying for OCS is March 1 for the following fall and spring semesters.